Eastern theater of the American Civil War

 While many of the campaigns and battles were fought in the region of Virginia between Washington, D.C., and Richmond, there were other major campaigns fought nearby.
-The Western Virginia Campaign of 1861 secured Union control over the western counties of Virginia, which would be formed into the new state of West Virginia.
+The Western Virginia campaign of 1861 secured Union control over the western counties of Virginia, which would be formed into the new state of West Virginia.
 Confederate coastal areas and ports were seized in southeastern Virginia and North Carolina.
 The Shenandoah Valley was marked by frequent clashes in 1862, 1863, and 1864.
 Lee launched two unsuccessful invasions of Union territory in hopes of influencing Northern opinion to end the war.

-In the fall of 1862, Lee followed his successful Northern Virginia Campaign with his first invasion, the Maryland Campaign, which culminated in his strategic defeat in the Battle of Antietam.
-In the summer of 1863, Lee's second invasion, the Gettysburg Campaign, reached into Pennsylvania, farther north than any other major Confederate army.
-Following a Confederate attack on Washington, D.C., itself in 1864, Union forces commanded by Philip H. Sheridan launched a campaign in the Shenandoah Valley, which cost the Confederacy control over a major food supply for Lee's army.
+In the fall of 1862, Lee followed his successful Northern Virginia campaign with his first invasion, the Maryland campaign, which culminated in his strategic defeat in the Battle of Antietam.
+In the summer of 1863, Lee's second invasion, the Gettysburg campaign, reached Pennsylvania, farther north than any other major Confederate army.
+Following a Confederate attack on Washington, D.C., in 1864, Union forces commanded by Philip H. Sheridan launched a campaign in Shenandoah Valley, which cost the Confederacy control over a major food supply for Lee's army.